AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 #### CTP

-The CTP accepts incoming DICOM files for anonymisation before sending them to the Orthanc.Visit `http://[IP_ADDRESS]:9090` in your web browser.
-Clight login in the top right hand corner, the simulation environment username and password to log in are:
+The CTP accepts incoming DICOM files for anonymisation before sending them to the Orthanc.
+Visit `http://[IP_ADDRESS]:9090` in your web browser.
+Click login in the top right hand corner, the simulation environment username and password to log in are:

 - Username: **admin**
 - Password: **123**

 Click `DICOM Server Import` in the left menu.
-Here you can see how many DICOM files the CTP recieved for anoymisation (in the screenshot below this is 377).
+Here you can see how many DICOM files the CTP received for anonymisation (in the screenshot below this is 377).

 ![PGAdmin patient table view](images/CTP_1.png)